Lemon Chia Shea Butter Soap Bars are a refreshing and lightly scented exfoliating simple soap bar that is great for beginner soap makers.

 Can I use another essential oil?

 Yes!
-You most defintely can.
+You most definitely can.
 I often use lavender and even sweet orange.
-I would like to try a gratefruit myself for fun.
-All will work just fine.
+I would like to try a grapefruit myself for fun.
+All will work just fine for this recipe.

 What are the chia seeds for?

 Chia seed is added for exfoliant purposes and to add a bit of texture to the bar.
 I personally like the way the seeds look in the bar.
 If you would prefer not to have the exfoliant factor, just simply omit it from the recipe.